 Yep.
 Potato peelers.
 To be fair, they could peel carrots, too.

 Born in Manchester, England in 1934, Ades was a street vendor at an early age, dropping out of school to earn money selling comic books.
 Over the years, he’d sell virtually anything that there was a market for, honing his sales pitches over time.
 He came to the United States in the late 1980s or early 1990s and by 1993 had settled in Manhattan, focusing his sales acumen on potato peelers he imported from Switzerland.
-(Amazon sells them for $5 or so, plus shipping, if you’re interested.)
+(Amazon sells them for $9.99 if you’re interested.
+Prices have gone up since Ades got his start!)

 Why the peeler?
 Ades explained his product choice to Vanity Fair in this 2006 profile: